noliver-ykc/mercari-build-training-2023/document/02-local-env.en.md

 $ go version
 ```

-If the version does not correspond to the Python version you installed, double check your installation as it is not **added to your PATH**.
+If the version does not correspond to the Go version you installed, double check your installation as it is not **added to your PATH**.

 **:book: Reference**